billthefarmer/shorty/README.md

 ### Play

-The **Play**, **Stop**, **Pause** and **Resume** items in the toolbar will play a station in Intent Radio directly.
+The **Play**, **Stop**, **Pause** and **Resume** items in the toolbar will play a station in Intent Radio or VLC directly.

 ### Save and Restore